-- 1. To develop an understanding of multidimensional approach to Health. - 2.
-To understand the administration of the basic health infrastructure in the country - 3.
-To relate the knowledge of Social Work FIELD WORK to Public Health situation in India.
+- 5. To develop an understanding of multidimensional approach to Health. - 6.
+To understand the administration of the basic health infrastructure in the country - 7.
+To relate the knowledge of Social Work practice to Public Health situation in India.

 Understanding Health: Definition- A critical review of various interpretations of health.
 Introduction to Public Health & Epidemiology.
 Socio Political, economic and cultural factors influencing health.
 Preventive, Promotive and Rehabilitative aspects of Public Health.
-Various systems of medicine FIELD WORKd in India.
+Various systems of medicine practiced in India.